fsprojects/SQLProvider/.github/ISSUE_TEMPLATE.md

 2. Step B

-### Expected behavior
+### Expected behaviour

-Please provide a description of the behavior you expect.
+Please provide a description of the behaviour you expect.

-### Actual behavior
+### Actual behaviour

-Please provide a description of the actual behavior you observe.
+Please provide a description of the actual behaviour you observe.

 ### Known workarounds